xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 > * core axioms and constraints,
 > * decision coherence,
 >
-> so that these do not drift beyond acceptable bounds over time.
+> so that these do not drift beyond acceptable bounds over time?

 Equivalently, Q126 asks for effective layer conditions under which: